contentauth/c2pa-rs/README.md

 * `serialize_thumbnails` includes binary thumbnail data in the [Serde](https://serde.rs/) serialization output.
 * `xmp_write` enables updating XMP on embed with the `dcterms:provenance` field.
 (Requires [xmp_toolkit](https://crates.io/crates/xmp_toolkit).)
 * `no_interleaved_io` forces fully-synchronous I/O; otherwise, the SDK uses threaded I/O for some operations to improve performance.
+* `fetch_remote_manifests` enables the verification step to retrieve externally referenced manifest stores.
+External manifests are only fetched if there is no embedded manifest store and no locally adjacent .c2pa manifest store file of the same name.

 ## License